nienketemmink/opdracht_2/README.md

 # opdracht_2
 this is the original readme
+this is the first commit